Biden opens overseas trip declaring ‘United States is back’ - The Boston Globe

 Advertisement

-Central and Eastern Europeans are desperately hoping to bind the U.S. more tightly to their security.
-Germany is looking to see the U.S. troop presence maintained there so it doesn’t need to build up its own.
-France, meanwhile, has taken the tack that the U.S. can’t be trusted as it once was and that the European Union must pursue greater strategic autonomy going forward.
+Central and Eastern Europeans are desperately hoping to bind the United States more tightly to their security.
+Germany is looking to see the US troop presence maintained there so it doesn’t need to build up its own.
+France, meanwhile, has taken the tack that the United States can’t be trusted as it once was and that the European Union must pursue greater strategic autonomy going forward.

 The sequencing of the trip is deliberate: Biden consulting with Western European allies for much of a week as a show of unity before his summit with Putin.